frameable/aviary.sh/README.md

 **Module** - Service or program (e.g., "node", or "postgres") required to fulfill a role.
 A role will usually be comprised of many modules.

+**Directive** - One-time set of commands to be executed immediately.

 ## Inventory

 The inventory is the git repository where you keep configuration about your servers -- what roles they play, what services they run, etc.

-There are three top-level directories: `hosts`, `roles`, and `modules`.
+There are four top-level directories: `hosts`, `roles`, `modules`, and `directives`.
 Files in each directory are newline-delimited text files, unless specified otherwise

 ### Hosts